Skip to content

 Can I bring somebody with me?

-Those who attend can bring a spouse/partner or friend with them at no cost, providing there is space available where the group is face-to-face.
+Those who attend can bring a spouse/partner or friend with them at no cost, provided there is space available for the group to meet face-to-face.

 Where will the course take place?